andyhasit/pillbug/README.md

 ## Project Status

 This project is in very early stages and things are subject to change.
 Contributions welcome.

+#### Things To Do:

+ - dismounting
+ - subclass caches?
+ - change key to seq?

 ## Licence